tendermint/atom_one/CALL_TO_ARMS.md

-While the ATOM is a staking token, and the plan had always been for there to be many non-staking fee tokens, we also set out to provide a taste of the economic model through what we called the PHOTON token, which was originally intended to be a fork of the Ether distribution.
+While the ATOM is a staking token, and the plan had always been for there to be many non-staking fee tokens, we also set out to provide a taste of the economic model through what we called the PHOTON token, which was originally intended to be a fork of the Ether distribution, back in 2017.

 > Each member of a validator’s staking pool earns different types of revenue:
 >  * **Block provisions:** Native tokens of applications run by validators